densandor/cinema-prices/README.md

 ## Usage

 1. Ensure you have node (developed with v18.0.0), MySQL (developed with v8.0.29) and npm.
-2. Clone the git reporsitory.
+2. Clone the git repository.
 3. Import the database file into MySQL and ensure MySQL is running.
 4. Rename the `server/config/config_example.js` file to `server/config/config.js`.
 5. Ensure you add the correct TMDB API key, admin usernames, MySQL username and MySQL password into the `server/config/config.js` file.